Concise

 20.35.
 If work is undertaken, when you have failed to make any previous payment to ourselves, within the previous month's statements, you will receive a charged paper copies in addition to your emailed invoice, but the payment by default will automatically be sent to our debt collectors.

 20.36.
-The Client or the Architect/Consultant shall pay to the other Party who successfully pursues, resists, or defends any claim or part of a claim brought by the other:
+The Client or the Architecture North Ltd shall pay to the other Party who successfully pursues, resists, or defends any claim or part of a claim brought by the other:

 20.36.1.
 Such costs are reasonably incurred (including costs of time spent by principals, employees, and advisers) where the matter is resolved by negotiation or mediation.